ruta-tamosiunaite/miel-abeilles/Readme.md

 ## Files
 - **Main.py**: Controls the algorithm flow and contains parameters.
 - **Beehive.py**: Hosts the `Bee` and `Beehive` classes.
 The Beehive class manages the bee population and oversees their evolution through generations.

-# Results Overview
+## Results Overview

-## Initial Setup
+### Initial Setup
 - **Population**: Start with a random initial population of 100 bees.
 - **Crossover**: Implement roulette wheel selection for choosing parent bees.
 Each selected pair produces two children, contributing to the next generation.
 - **Selection**: After crossover, select the 100 fittest bees to form the new generation.

-## Mutation Strategy
+### Mutation Strategy
 - **Initial Mutation Rate**: 1 (neighbouring genes swap places).
 - **Initial Mutation Frequency**: 3 (three swaps per new bee's chromosome).

-# Adaptive Mutation
+### Adaptive Mutation
-- **Fittest Bee Stagnation**: If the fittest bee per generation remains unchanged, increase the mutation frequency by 1 and the mutation rate (making gene swap over more than one position to the left or right).
+- **Fittest Bee Stagnation**: If the fittest bee per generation remains unchanged, increase the mutation frequency by 1 and the mutation rate (enabling gene swap over more than one position to the left or right).
 - **Average Fitness Stagnation**: If the average fitness per generation remains the same for two consecutive generations, increase the mutation frequency by 1.

 ### Visualizations